-Open Awards processes these requests within 5 working days of receipt.
-If the application is successful, you will be automatically notified via email and will then be able to register learners against the qualifications(s).
+Open Awards initially processes these requests within five working days of receipt.
+If the application is successful, you will be automatically notified via email and will then be able to register learners against the qualification(s).
 Where additional information is required to progress your application, the details will be shared via email.
+Please note for Specialist Resources Qualifications, Functional Skills and Essential Digital Skills approval may take up to 10 working days due to the review required by the Quality Team.